AdaCore/learn/content/courses/advanced-ada/parts/data_types/strings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Note that we cannot override the :ada:`Image` attribute directly |mdash|
-there's no :ada:`'Image` *aspect* that we could specify.
+there's no :ada:`Image` *aspect* that we could specify.
 However, as we've just
 seen, we can do this indirectly by using our own version of the
 :ada:`Put_Image` procedure for a type :ada:`T`.